earlephilhower/arduino-pico/docs/semihosting.rst

 * Baud rate, bit width, etc. are all ignored
 * Input is limited because ``read`` may hang indefinitely in the host and ``available`` is not part of the spec

+``SerialSemi`` can also be selected as the debug output port in the IDE, in which case ``::printf`` will write to the debugger directly.

 SemiFS - Host filesystem access through Semihosting
 ---------------------------------------------------